Director of Parent Experience

 🎬 Inside the Classroom: 2-Hour Learning in Motion

-A one-minute tour of what makes Alpha's model work, from AI-powered instruction to the guides who support it.
+A brief walkthrough of what powers Alpha's model, from AI-driven instruction to the educator guides who facilitate it.

 👉 Quick look (1 min)